App version: 0.1.0

 Head Gasket Sealer

 If you don’t have the money to fix a blown head gasket right away, you may be able to use a head gasket sealer in the short term.
 Head gasket sealers work on small leaks by filling any gaps between the cylinder head and engine block.
-They’re designed to be poured into the radiator or into the engine with your oil, and may provide a temporary fix, especially if damage to the head gasket is slight.
+They’re designed to be poured into the cooling system, and may provide a temporary fix, especially if damage to the head gasket is slight.

 Can I Drive With a Head Gasket Problem?